The Great BT ISDN Switch Off: BT Phasing Out ISDN By 2025

 Why Are BT Phasing Out ISDN and PSTN?

 The short answer is that they are old fashioned legacy technologies with associated maintenance costs and drawbacks.
 PSTN is the traditional telephone line network which carries analogue voice data over copper lines.
 This technology (although vastly improved upon over the years) is basically the same in principle and design as the early telephone networks of the late 1800’s.

-ISDN came about in the 1980’s, allowing both voice and data services to be delivered simultaneously.
+ISDN was introduced in the 1980’s, allowing both voice and data services to be delivered simultaneously.
 For the technology and services at the time, it served its purpose very well and continued to do so for many years.
-But just as we have moved on from the limited functionality of brick sized mobile phones, so too do we need to move with the times in other areas.
-The BT ISDN switch off was just a matter of time but thankfully they have given us plenty of it to adjust.

 How To Prepare For The BT ISDN Switch Off

 Although the BT ISDN end of life of 2025 has not been set in stone, businesses will be unable to buy systems that use ISDN and PSTN after 2020.
 If you currently have a traditional ISDN/PSTN based system, now is a good point to look into the alternative.
 Although there is plenty of time until 2025 rolls around, it’s best to plan ahead and you may actually find you want to migrate sooner rather than later after finding out all of the benefits the replacement ‘IP’ based systems have to offer.

 If you’re in the position where you haven’t got a business telephone system yet, you are in the perfect place to start afresh with an IP based telephone solution.
 This way you can negate any needless expenditure on technology and hardware with a limited shelf life and future proof your small/growing business.
 BT phasing out ISDN will have no negative effect on you in this case and you may in fact gain a competitive advantage over your other businesses.